adambloebaum/dodger-face/README.md

 - Pandas
 - Numpy

+## Database Schema

+The project utilizes a relational database with a schema designed to effectively manage and retrieve facial data.
+The database schema is comprised of two main tables: `faces` and `encodings`.
+Here's a detailed overview:

+### `faces` Table
+- **`id`**: An integer that serves as the primary key.
+It represents a unique identifier for each individual person.
+- **`name`**: A string field that stores the name of the person.
+This is also unique for each entry.

+### `encodings` Table
+- **`id`**: An integer that serves as the primary key, representing a unique identifier for each facial encoding.
+- **`face_id`**: An integer foreign key that links to the `id` in the `faces` table.
+It signifies which person a particular encoding belongs to.
+- **`encoding`**: A text field that contains the facial feature encoding data.

+### Relationships
+- **Face to Encoding**: This is a one-to-many relationship where each face can have multiple encodings.
+This relationship is represented in the `Face` class with the `encodings` attribute, which refers to the `Encoding` class.
+The `back_populates="face"` attribute in the `Encoding` class ensures a bidirectional relationship.
+- **Encoding to Face**: This represents a many-to-one relationship.
+Each encoding is linked to a single face.
+This relationship is defined in the `Encoding` class with the `face` attribute, referring to the `Face` class.
+The `back_populates="encodings"` attribute in the `Face` class maintains the connection from the other side【51†source】.

 ## Configuration
 Configuration settings are located in `config.json`.
 This includes database connection and paths to facial recognition models.